 Gerrymandering has long plagued American democracy.
 The term is named for an 1812 politician, after all.

-One common narrative is that it’s done by Republicans to disadvantage Democrats, and there’s lots of evidence for that lately, but Democrats have been guilty too.
+One common narrative is that it’s more often done by Republicans to disadvantage Democrats, and there’s lots of evidence for that lately, but Democrats do it too.

-Instead of framing it through a partisan lens, it’s more useful to see the technique as just one way established politicians rig the democratic process, making it easier to get reelected, and keep new voices out.
+Instead of framing it through a partisan lens, it’s more useful to see the technique as one way established politicians rig the democratic process to make it easier to get reelected, keeping new voices out.

 A new solution